spirAde/loopback4-kafkajs-extension/README.md

 ## The documentation is still updated.

 This module contains a component adding a KafkaJS to LoopBack applications.
-Thanks to the excellent architecture the loopback, you can use Kafka anywhere in your application.
+Thanks to the excellent loopback architecture, you can use Kafka anywhere in your application.
 This extension provides you with a consumer, producer, admin, serializers.
 The basic concepts are described below: